gdamjan/macedonian-cyrillic-layout-for-kindle/README.md

 Macedonian cyrillic keyboard layout for Kindle
 ==============================================

-This has been only tested on the Kindle PaperWhite (2nd gen).
-On other devices YMMV.
+This has been only tested on the Kindle PaperWhite (2nd gen) and Kindle Touch.

 You will need a rooted Kindle, and maybe ssh access.